Do Solar Panels Explode?

 “The solar isolator explosion, … seem[ed] to arise from tech support telling people to disconnect an isolator while the system is under load,” Richard Chirgwin of Solar Quotes said.

-Proven Energy Solutions are proudly local and care about our customer’s safety both now and over the life of your solar products.
+Proven Energy are proudly local and care about our customer’s safety both now and over the life of your solar products.
 We also offer testing and reviews of your current panels, checking for any major issues that could put your current system at risk and requiring repairs or upgrades.

 If you have any questions about your solar system, get in touch and ask for your free solar assessment today.